Posted in Recipes on 22.12.2017

 The base is all about the nuts.
-Or should that be the nuts are all about the base?
-There’s also some oats for texture and a bit of coconut oil to hold everything together.
+Or should that be the nuts are all about the bass?
+There’s also some oats for texture and a bit of melted butter to hold everything together.

-The ooey gooey middle bit is all about the divine Conscious Chocolate.
-Their organic raw chocolate with essential oils of orange and tangerine to be precise.
-I like to think that when all the matter in the universe went bang and we were all created the idea of chocolate and orange was a sort of destiny that we were just meant to discover.
+The ooey gooey middle bit is all about rich dark chocolate.
+Chocolate that has that slightly bitter tang.
+But I like to think that when all the matter in the universe went bang and we were all created the idea of chocolate and orange was a sort of destiny that we were just meant to discover.

 We’d also love to hear what your alternative Christmas desserts are!
 Do you go all out with sparkles and flavours?
 Or is a flaming brandy Christmas Pud the ONLY way to go?

 If you make this recipe or any of the recipes from The Cook & Him we’d LOVE to see!
 Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture!)

 And don’t forget to follow us on Instagram , Facebook or Twitter for even more recipe inspiration and chat, competitions, behind the scenes and so much more!

 Chocolate Orange Nutty Truffle Tart